sod2003/portfolio/README.md

 	- [X] Observer
 	- [ ] More to come

-* Kotlin - Code examples of Kotlin for use with Android development.
+* Kotlin - Code examples of Kotlin.
+Learning for use with Android development.

 ### js-scripts
 A folder for my JavaScript files.